apiaryio/api-blueprint/Tutorial.md

                         "self": { "href": "/gists/42" },
                         "star": { "href": "/gists/42/star" },
                     },
-                    "_embedded": {
-                        "files": {
-                            "file.txt": {
-                                "_links": {
-                                    "self": { "href": "gists/42/file.txt"}
-                                },
-                                "size": 932,
-                                "filename": "file.txt"
-                            }
-                        },
-                    },
                     "id": "42",
+                    "created_at": "2014-04-14T02:15:15Z",
                     "description": "Description of Gist",
-                    "created_at": "2014-04-14T02:15:15Z"
+                    "content": "String contents"
                 }

-Resource Model is one particular representation of the Gist resource.
+Resource Model is an example representation of the Gist resource.
 We can reference this resource model later at any point where a response (or request) payload is expected.
 A resource model has *exactly* the same sections as a response payload.
-However it doesn't include the response status code.
+In this case it also includes additional description.
+However the model may include a response status code.

 ####  Referring the Resource Model